INFINITYone22/OmniWeave-LLM/multimodal_llm_design.md

 - **Implementation**: Use the FlashAttention library (open-source, optimized for GPUs).

 ### **4. Model Structure**
-Here’s how it all fits together:
+Here's how it all fits together:
 1. **Input Layer**: Accepts files and routes them to appropriate encoders.
 2. **Encoders**:
    - Text → BPE Tokenizer → Embedding Matrix.